Just like people, chickens prefer to have some personal space.

 Bantams will need 5 square feet of space per chicken.
-They are easy to cater to as they love to fly so an array of high perches, walkways and platforms will keep them occupied for long time.
+They are easy to cater to as they love to fly – an array of high perches, walkways and platforms will keep them occupied for a long time.

 Standard sized chickens will each need at least 8 square feet in the run.
 This will give them plenty of room to wander around in.

-In addition to several perches ay varying heights your run area should try to include the following things for the flock:
+In addition to several perches at varying heights your run area should try to include the following things for the flock:

 - Old leaf piles occasionally replenished will give them something to sift through in search of bugs and other tasty morsels.
 Hay bales serve the same purpose and also provide a sitting area for them.

 - Covered or quiet areas are also important.
-This gives hens who perhaps wants five minutes peace the chance to go sit by herself.
+This gives a hen who perhaps wants five minutes of peace the chance to go sit by herself.

 - Scatter seed or corn in the run periodically.
 This will encourage them to scratch and peck for morsels.
-It also helps to keep their toenails and beak from becoming too long.
+It also helps to keep their toenails and beaks from becoming too long.

-- Cabbage can be hung as a pinata for them to peck at.
+- Cabbage can be hanged as a pinata for them to peck at.
 Just make sure to hang it slightly higher than their head so they have to jump a little.